smichard/graphR/README.md

 That's where **graphR.** steps in. **GraphR.** processes RVTool exports which are saved as Microsoft Excel or as comma seperated files.
 It performs some statistical analysis on the data contained within the Microsoft Excel file.
 The dataset is visualized through some beautiful looking diagrams.
 Finally all tables and charts are assembled in one downloadable PDF report.
 Hence **graphR.** enables you to generate a concise report with some great graphics in order to derive meaningful insights on the analyzed VMware environment.

  If you are interested, find out more at the [graphR. website](https://www.graphr.de).
 There you can also try the [app](https://www.launch.graphr.de) online and get started right away.

+To provide feedback or to point out bugs please reach out via mail: [graphr.feedback@gmail.com](mailto:graphr.feedback@gmail.com).

+If you find the project helpful please consider supporting graphR. as a sponsor - [Buy Me a Coffee](https://www.buymeacoffee.com/graphr).
 ___

 ## Table of Contents